Sign up to our Newsletter

 3. Identify Areas of Improvement and Areas of Weaknesses

-Examine your scores and essays (if possible) on the bar exam and find areas where you performed poorly.
+Examine your scores and essays on the bar exam and find your weaknesses.

-The bar exam usually consists of various exams, including the MEE and the MPRE.
-Familiarize yourself with the expectations of each exam, so you know what to expect and can strategize a more successful study plan.
+The bar exam consists of various exams, including the MEE and the MPRE.
+Familiarize yourself with the expectations of each exam, so you can develop a better study plan.

 4. Figure Out Your Next Steps